x 16

 Interface of War

-As a tactical CUT OFF's UI would be one major undertaking.
+As a tactical CUT OFF's UI would be a major undertaking.
 One finding its roots as early as the Jury proposition where a mockup was scrapped serving as the foundation we could build upon.
-Removing and adding elements

-Throughout there was one underlying objective: to avoiding the slowness that can plague turn by turn games.
+Throughout there was one underlying objective: to avoid the slowness that can plague turn by turn games.
 That is why the emphasis was put on providing quick access to units through multiple panels.

 It is by following this principle that we made an attempt to put the abilities tab directly on the units themselves to reduce the travel time of the mouse in-between actions.
 Something ultimately revised as it didn't fit our camera but one way of expressing this quest for smoothness.